Sand Cat Facts

 Photo Credit: Tambako The Jaguar (CC BY-ND 2.0)

 Like all cats, the sand cat is carnivorous.
 It feeds on snakes, birds, reptiles, hares, and small rodents.
 Uniquely, it also includes insects in its diet.
-It is a solitary hunter, and only female sand cats share their meal with their young.
+Sand cats hunt alone, and only female sand cats share their meal with their young.
 The sand cat is an opportunistic predator and will kill prey whenever it finds one.
 They aren't wasteful and will cover opportunistic or large kills with sand, so they return to finish it later.

-We know the sand cat to be excellent at digging.
+We know they're excellent diggers.
 But it is impressive that they do so much digging with claws that are not so sharp.
 There is little opportunity for these prolific diggers to sharpen their claws in the desert.

 15. Sand cats are nocturnal animals